Why Tactics Stop Working at $80K: What $150K Operators Do Instead

 At $80K/month, tactics break.
 Do more → chaos increases, revenue plateaus.
 You’ve outgrown tactical execution.

-The Five Layers Most Founders Are Missing
+The Five-Layer Clear Edge OS Most $80K–$120K Founders Are Missing

 Your business runs on five layers, whether you’ve built them intentionally or not.